monodot/monodot-co-uk/_posts/2016-12-09-openshift-cheatsheet.markdown

 ## Working with objects

-Copy an object from another namespace (e.g. a BuildConfig, DeploymentConfig, etc.):
+Copy an object from another project into the current project (e.g. a BuildConfig, DeploymentConfig, etc.):

     oc export bc/your-bc-name -n otherproject -o json | oc create -f -

 ## Builds

-Start a build and follow the log onscreen:
+Start a build and follow (tail) the log onscreen:

     oc start-build your-build-name --follow

-Trigger a build, on completion of another build (if the build pushes to the ImageStreamTag `my-build:latest`):
+Add a trigger to a build, on completion of another build (e.g. if the build pushes to the ImageStreamTag `my-build:latest`):

     oc set trigger bc/my-build-after --from-image=my-build:latest